census-instrumentation/opencensus-specs/resource/Resource.md

 ## Populating resources
-Resource information MAY be populated at any point between startup of the instrumented application and passing it the a backend-specific exporter.
+Resource information MAY be populated at any point between startup of the instrumented application and passing it to a backend-specific exporter.
 This explicitly includes the path through future OpenCensus components such as agents or services.

 For example, process-identifying information may be populated through the library while